akanand123/akanand123/README.md

 - 👋 Hi, I’m @akanand123
 - 👀 I’m interested in graphics editing
-- 🌱 I’m currently working on web page guthub project
+- 🌱 I’m currently working on web page github project
 - 💞️ I’m looking to collaborate on team management
 - 📫 How to reach me through LinkedIn